-Brazilian Zouk, or “Zouk” as it is more commonly known, is a fun, dynamic and modern partner dance originating from Brazil.
+Brazilian Zouk, or “Zouk” as it is more commonly known by some dancers, is a fun, dynamic and modern partner dance originating from Brazil.

 The second most puzzled look on their face would be when I use the term “Social dance” to explain.
 Okay, social dancing is a dance with a partner where all the moves aren’t choreographed or in predetermined sequences.
 Usually, everyone understands when I say “Salsa”.
 That’s when they go “oOoohh” so it’s like Salsa!
 Now I would end up having to explain the difference!

 It took me over a year of dancing before discovering Brazilian Zouk.
 Having tried numerous social dances such as Salsa, Tango, Kizomba, all of which I did enjoy.
 When I first saw Jonny and Julia dance to “Diamonds” by Kaysha.
 Just watching them, you can feel the connection flowing through each movement.
 I knew then that I found ‘THE’ dance, or was it ‘THE’ dance that found me?

 Being someone who listens to RnB and Hip hop a lot but also enjoy dancing to something romantically slow.
 Yes, I do like a little Romance!
 Who doesn’t right?
 Brazilian Zouk doesn’t have that limitation.
 I also like to improvise a lot, not following rules had always been something I’m naturally good at!
 Zouk was made for me 🙂